-- DATA_xxx files are written for each step number xxx, and contain not only the Material composition information, but also average cross-sections for every possible reactions for all evolving cells in the geometry.
-In addition, average flux for each cell, cell spatial variables (if defined), k{eff} , and time are also written out.
-They are written just before RK steps ONLY IF EvolutionSolver:SetWriteASCIIData() has been called. - BDATA_xxx files contain the same information as the above files but in binary format.
+- $DATA\xxx$ files are written for each step number xxx, and contain not only the Material composition information, but also average cross-sections for every possible reactions for all evolving cells in the geometry.
+In addition, average flux for each cell, cell spatial variables (if defined), $k{eff}$ , and time are also written out.
+They are written just before CRAM/RK sub-steps ONLY IF EvolutionSolver::SetWriteASCIIData() has been called. - DATA\xxx.json files are very similar to the DATA\xxx files except that the format is based on the JSON (JavaScript Object Notation) format using the Niels Lohmann's JSON for Modern C++ library[21, 22].
+They are written ONLY IF EvolutionSolver::SetWriteASCIIData() and EvolutionSolver::SetWriteJsonFormat() have been called.
+To be noticed that this format, by far more readable, produces slightly bigger files (which are thus longer to read). - BDATA\xxx files contain the same information as the above files but in binary format.
 Initially it was expected that these files would be much shorter in length than the ASCII files, but it appears that not much space is saved if binary files are used to store MURE results.
 Nevertheless it is much faster to use these files for post-treatment.
-They are written just before RK steps by default.
-On can disable this writing by using EvolutionSolver::SetWriteBinaryData(false). - KDATA contains all the k{eff} information (with statistical errors) for all evolution steps in one file.
-These data are also contained in [B]DATA xxx. - FDATA contains all the data pertaining to the fission rates of various nuclei.
+They are written just before CRAM/RK sub-steps by default.
+On can disable this writing by using EvolutionSolver::SetWriteBinaryData(false). - KDATA contains all the $k{eff}$ information (with statistical errors) for all evolution steps in one file.
+These data are also contained in [B]DATA\xxx. - FDATA contains all the data pertaining to the fission rates of various nuclei.
 For all the 50 or so nuclei which can fission, the rate (in fissions per second) integrated over all the evolving cells, is written out.

-When using reprocessing feature DATA_bxxx or/and BDATA_bxxx files are also written just at the end of RK steps.
-When using PoisonEvolutionControl, additional files are also written such as POISON_PROPS which contains the poison proportion as a function of time.
+When using reprocessing feature DATA\bxxx or/and BDATA\bxxx files are also written just at the end of CRAM/RK sub-steps.
+When using PoisonEvolutionControl, additional files are also written such as POISON\PROPS which contains the poison proportion as a function of time.